joakim/tent-share/README.md

 4. Type in the recipients and a little text
 5. And finally, click Send

 There has to be an easier way.
 Sure, there's the social sharing buttons, almost every single site has a cacophony of those in various shapes and sizes.
-It's all very chaotic, you have to decide which silo your share goes into, and they're all eating your soul (well, your privacy at least).
-And like The Atlantic shows, these walled gardens only account for about 30% of all sharing.
+It's all very chaotic, you have to decide which walled garden to share to, and they're all eating your soul (well, your privacy at least).
+And as The Atlantic has shown, these walled gardens only account for about 30% of all sharing (at least for media sites).

 Tent provides a great opportunity to revolutionize sharing.
 The protocol is more than flexible and powerful enough for any sharing needs, your Tent server keeps all your contacts (up-to-date), it's near-realtime, and you have full control over your privacy.